Foundation for innovation

 Summary

-The effectiveness of oral contraceptives depends on blood levels of these drugs after digestive absorption and their distribution in the body.
-Surgeries for obesity with malabsorption (gastric bypass) can in theory alter the biological availability of drugs in obese patients.
-The aim of this study is to evaluate the pharmacokinetics of oral contraceptives in obese women before and after bariatric surgery.
-The OBECO collection was created in 2015 by Pr.
-Anne Bachelot, Pu-PH in the Endocrinology and Reproductive Medicine Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and is made up of serum samples with numerous clinical data associated with the samples.
+The efficacy of oral contraceptives depends on the blood levels of these drugs after digestive absorption and their distribution in the body.
+Obesity surgery with malabsorption (gastric bypass) can theoretically alter the biological availability of drugs in obese patients.
+The aim of this study is to assess the pharmacokinetics of oral contraceptives in obese women before and after bariatric surgery.
+The OBECO collection was created in 2015 by Prof. Anne Bachelot, Pu-PH in the Endocrinology and Reproductive Medicine Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and is made up of serum samples with numerous clinical data associated with the samples.

 collection